atata-framework/atata.io/tutorials/vs-team-services-configuration/index.md

 ---
 layout: article
-title: Visual Studio Team Services Configuration
+title: Visual Studio Team Services Configuration (OBSOLETE)
 description: How to configure Atata test automation build on Visual Studio Team Services using any browser.
 ---